josh146/josh146.github.io/content/recipes/challah.md

   about 50g.
 This works well, but the difference in the bread was too minimal for me to recognize, so I often leave this out.[/ref].

 2. Add the flour on medium speed and mix until combined and the dough comes together.
 Continue mixing until the dough is smooth and shiny.
-It should be tacky to touch but not sticky, about 5-8 minutes.
+It should be tacky to touch but not sticky, about 5-8 minutes[ref]You may need to increase the amount of flour to reach the tacky-but-not-sticky stage, it is very dependent on the type of flour and the humidity.[/ref].

 5. Turn the dough out onto a clean surface and knead for a few minutes by hand.
 Place dough in a lightly oiled large bowl, cover loosely, and leave to rise in a warm spot until doubled in size,